 Debt instruments measured at FVTPL include assets held for trading purposes, assets held as part of a portfolio managed on a fair value basis and assets whose cash flows do not represent payments that are solely payments of principal and interest.
 Financial assets may also be designated at FVTPL if by so doing eliminates or significantly reduces an accounting mismatch which would otherwise arise.
-These instruments are measured at fair value in the Consolidated and Separate Statement of Financial Position, with transaction costs recognized immediately in the Consolidated Statement of Income as part of Other Income.
-Realized and unrealized gains and losses are recognized as part of Other Income in the Consolidated and Separate income Statement.
+These instruments are measured at fair value in the Consolidated and Separate Statement of Financial Position, with transaction costs recognized immediately in the Consolidated and Separate Income Statements as part of Other Income.
+Realized and unrealized gains and losses are recognized as part of Other Income in the Consolidated and Separate Income Statements.